 - 1. The Working Group on the Universal Periodic Review (UPR), established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its sixteenth session from 22 April to 3 May 2013.
-The review of the Federal Republic of Germany was held at the 7th meeting on 25 April/May 2013.
-The delegation of Germany was headed by Mr Markus LÖNING.
-At its 13th meeting held on 30 April 2013, the Working Group adopted the report on Germany - 1.
-On 14 January 2013, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Germany: The Republic of Congo, Kuwait and United States of America. - 2.
-In accordance with paragraph 15 of the annex to resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of Germany: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/16/DEU/1); - (b) A compilation prepared by OHCHR in accordance with paragraph 15 (b) (A/HRC/WG.6/16/DEU/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/16/DEU/3 and A/HRC/WG.6/16/DEU/3/Corr.1). - 3.
-A list of questions prepared in advance by Czech Republic, Mexico, Montenegro, Norway, Slovenia, Spain, Sweden, and United Kingdom of Great Britain and Northern Ireland was transmitted to Germany through the troika.
+The review of the Federal Republic of Germany was held at the 7th meeting, on 25 April 2013.
+The delegation of Germany was headed by Mr Markus Löning.
+At its 13th meeting, held on 30 April 2013, the Working Group adopted the report on Germany. - 2.
+On 14 January 2013, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Germany: The Republic of the Congo, Kuwait and United States of America. - 3.
+In accordance with paragraph 15 of the annex to resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of Germany: - (a) A national report submitted in accordance with paragraph 15 (a) of the annex to resolution 5/1 (A/HRC/WG.6/16/DEU/1); - (b) Compilation prepared by the Office of the High Commissioner for Human Rights (OHCHR) in accordance with paragraph 15 (b) of the annex to resolution 5/1 (A/HRC/WG.6/16/DEU/2); - (c) Summary prepared by OHCHR in accordance with paragraph 15 (c) of the annex to resolution 5/1 (A/HRC/WG.6/16/DEU/3 and Corr.1). - 4.
+A list of questions prepared in advance by the Czech Republic, Mexico, Montenegro, Norway, Slovenia, Spain, Sweden and the United Kingdom of Great Britain and Northern Ireland was transmitted to Germany through the troika.
 These questions are available on the extranet of the UPR.